Efficient Bayesian Modeling of Binary and Categorical Data in R: The UPG Package

 \subsection{UPG-within-Gibbs}

-In certain applications, more advanced users might desire to use \pkg{UPG} as a single sampling block within a pre-existing Gibbs sampler.
-Examples where this might be useful include mixture-of-experts models, where a multinomial logit prior might be implemented (see e.g. \citealp{gormley2019mixture}).
-Similarly, probits, logits and multinomial logits do often serve as prior models in Bayesian Markov switching frameworks (\citealp{fruhwirth2006finite}).
+In certain applications, users might want to use \pkg{UPG} as a single sampling step within a pre-existing Gibbs sampler.
+Examples where this might be useful include mixture-of-experts models, where a multinomial logit prior can be implemented (see e.g. \citealp{gormley2019mixture}).
+Similarly, probits as well as binary and multinomial logits do often serve as prior models in Bayesian Markov switching frameworks (\citealp{fruhwirth2006finite}).

-To implement '\code{UPG}-within-Gibbs' it suffices to set up the estimation command \code{UPG} such that it generates only a single draw from the posterior distribution conditional on the inputs.
+To implement '\code{UPG}-within-Gibbs' it is possible to access the underlying sampling algorithms directly in order to bypass all checks.
 Consider the example of a binary logit model.
-Assuming a suitable starting value for \code{beta.draw} is given, it suffices to use
+Assuming a starting value for \code{beta.draw} is given, it suffices to add